 In honor of our 10th anniversary in 2018, we launched CMM Cares, a volunteer initiative to benefit the Long Island community with donations of time, dollars, and support.
-As a tribute to our colleague Jack Harrington, Esq., a Lieutenant in the United States Navy Reserve who was deployed to Afghanistan in September, we chose to support veterans organizations for the inaugural year of CMM Cares.
-Learn more below about how we honored and supported veterans in 2018.
+We chose to support veterans organizations for the inaugural year of CMM Cares.
+Learn more below.

 In August, we volunteered with United Veterans Beacon House, which provides temporary and permanent residences for military veterans and their families.
 Our volunteers, along with the exceptional team at Gary B Home Improvements, cleaned, painted, and spruced up two homes on the South Shore and provided brand new outdoor patio sets for the residents to enjoy.

 In the fall we volunteered with America’s VetDogs, whose mission to restore independence and dignity to veterans touched us deeply.
 We collected treats, toys, towels, cleaning supplies, and more to support these incredible service dogs and the brave individuals whose lives they change.

 Complementing our focus on veterans, in 2018 CMM Managing Partner Joe Campolo was invited to deliver the keynote address at the Stony Brook University Veterans Day ceremony, where he shared his personal experiences of serving his country as a Marine and also spoke of the business community’s obligation to support veterans by hiring, training, and providing opportunities for them to successfully rejoin civilian life.